ColeHartog/PokeIndexLoanProDemo/README.md

 Install needed dependencies with npm or preferred package manager, then run command _npm test_.

 4 Total tests should run to completion.
 For a look at what the tests are checking for open the _main.test.js_ file.

-## Deployment

-This codebase is integrated with DigitalOcean.
-Any updates to the **main** branch will be automatically built and deployed to the hosted webserver.